18 Africa in the World

 The World at War scenario is the worst case for everyone, as overall gains are below any other.
 War in Europe and the Middle East is followed by wars in Asia.
 The scenario could escalate from the war in Ukraine, conflict in the Middle East or in Asia as China and India come to blows.
 Military expenditure and inequality increase.
 Africa still grows, but very slowly.

 Neoliberal, trickle-down economics and increased corporate concentration characterises the Growth World scenario that leads to better economic results but to the detriment of equality and efforts to contain global greenhouse gases, resulting in negative climate change impacts.
+Trade competition between the US and the EU intensify whilst the economic complementarity between the US and China drive global growth.

 The Sustainable World scenario maximises Africa's economic potential, such as income and poverty reduction improvements.
 The international community acts in concert to balance growth and distribution by reducing overall consumption and constraining greenhouse gas emissions.
 It is, however, the most difficult scenario to attain and most likely to emerge from a crisis such as the World at War scenario.